SeanMcP/seanmcp.com/src/articles/handy-git-commands.md

 git checkout dev && git pull && git checkout - && git merge dev
 ```

+### `git commit -m "init" --allow-empty`

+Quick: Create a commit with no changes

+When starting on a development task, sometimes it's nice to set up branches and PRs before getting started on the work.
+The `--allow-empty` flag enables you to create commits without changing any files.

+I use this when I have a feature branch that will be the target of bunch of smaller branches.
+Initializing a those with an empty commit helps be get organized in the beginning.

 ### `git diff branch_name -S "TODO:"`

-Search the diff between the current branch and `branch_name` for all strings matching `TODO:`
+Quick: Search the diff between the current branch and `branch_name` for all strings matching `TODO:`

 When working on a new feature, I like to leave myself todos to address before the branch is merged.
 Tracking these down can be tricky because there are other `TODO:`s in the codebase.
 I used to `grep` through the diff, but git's `-S` flag is much easier.

 ### `git diff branch_name -G "/*-action"`

-Search the diff between the current branch and `branch_name` for all strings matching the `/*-action` RegEx pattern
+Quick: Search the diff between the current branch and `branch_name` for all strings matching the `/*-action` RegEx pattern

 Similar to the `-S` flag, `-G` lets you search through the diff using RegEx.
 I don't know too much about regular expressions, but it's nice to have the option in your toolbelt.